KevinNourian/Titanic/README.md

 # Standards
-> **Standard 1:** My standard for an acceptable accuracy score is approximately 80%. <BR>
+> **Standard 1:** My standard for an acceptable accuracy score is 79%. <BR>
 > **Standard 2:** My standard for colinnearity is a Pearson correlation coefficient of approximately 0.8. <BR>

 # Biases
-The main bias is that approximately 25% of the data is missing.
-Every feature except the PassengerId feature has over 2% missing data.
+The main bias is that some data is missing.
+Every feature except the PassengerId has over 2% missing data.
+I tried various imputing techniques to address this issue.

 # Conclusions
->* **The Analysis of the Data:** I reviewed over 5,000 datapoint related to patients with stroke. <br>
+>* **The Analysis of the Data:** I reviewed approximately 8,700 datapoint related to passnegers on the Spaceship Titanic. <br>
->* **The Goal of the Project:** The goal of this project was to find a model that could predict if a patient is likely to have a stroke with a recall score of 0.75 or higher.<br>
+>* **The Goal of the Project:** The goal of this project was to find a model that could predict if a passenger was transported to an alternative dimensions with an accuracy score over 0.79.<br>
->* **Models:** I utilized numerous models and numerous ways to hyperparameter tuning.
-I chose two simple models, Logistic Regressin and Support Vector Machines.
-I chose two boosting classifiers, LGBM and XGB and two ensemble models: Random Forest Classifier and Gradient Boosting Classifier.<br>
->* **Encoding:** For categorical data, I tried both Label Encoding and One-Hot Encoding.
-I did not see significant differences.
-I chose Label Encoding since the resulting table was more readable.  <br>
->* **Imputing Missing Data:** For imputing missing data, I tried mean, median, zero and random imputers.
-I saw no signinficant difference between them in the predictions of my models.
-I chose Randmo Imputer, since it I thought with such little information about the participants, it makes no sense to make any judgments about their features.  <br>
->* **Feature Engineering and Hyperparameter Testing:** I tried feature engineering and hyperparameter testing with techniques such as Backward Elimination, SHAP and OPTUNA.
-Some, I included in this report and some I didn't for sake of brevity.
-None of the measures I utilized improved resutls significanlty.<br>
->* **Support Vector Machines:** For a simple model and using only default hyperparameters, SVC was able to get better or similar results than any other model, including the more complex ones.<br>
->* **Boosting Models:** Of the boosting models that I utilized, none of them performed better than SVC.
->* **Ensemble Models:** Of the ensemble models that I utilized, none of them performed better than SVC.
->* **Recommendation:** I am not able to make any medical recommendations based on this data.
-However, some obvious elements that I was sure would contribute to the risk of stroke such as smoking or BMI, turned out to be a very poor predictors. <br>
+>* **Missing Data:** About 25% of the data was missing, however, I was able to impute some of this data using known data.
+For example, from Last Name of the passenger it was possible to impute some of the Home Planet and some of the Destination missing data.  <br>
+>* **Croygenic Sleep:** Passengers who were in Cryogenic Sleep during the trip were less likely to be transported.  <br>
+>* **Luxury Spending:** Passengers who spend money on luxury items like spa were more likely to be transported.  <br>
+>* **Models:** I utilized the following models: Logistic Regression, K Nearest Neighbors, Random Forest, Extreme Gradient Boosting (XGB), Light Gradient Boosting Machine (LGBM), Categorical Boosting (CatBoost).
+The boosting models gave the best performance.
+I used GridSearch CV with these three models. <br>
+>* **Extremet Gradient Boosting (XGB):** Best Cross Validation Score: 0.81.
+Best Test Score: 0.78.
+Modeling Time: 22 minutes   <br>
+>* **Light Gradient Boosting (LGBM):** Best Cross Validation Score: 0.81.
+Best Test Score: 0.79.
+Modeling Time: 2 minutes.  <br>
+>* **Categorical Boosting (CatBoost):** Best Cross Validation Score: 0.81.
+Best Test Score: 0.78.
+Modeling Time: 71 minutes.<br>
+>* **Final Model:** For my final model, I chose Light Gradient Boosting (LGbM) and it achieved a score of 0.80032 on the Kaggle Titanic Spaceship Competition.<br>

 # Suggestions for Improvement
 >* **Domain Knowledge:** It is best if the data scientist has adequate domain knowledge on the topic of the analysis.
-I do not have any expertise in the medical field.
+I do not have any expertise in space travel or alternative dimensions.
 There may be parts of the data that I have overlooked that may have been important and I may have given importance to parts that may have had little significance. <br>
->* **More Detailed Data:** The data provide only general information on patients.
-This information is not adequate to predict a disease as complex as stroke.
-Information such as family history, genetic markers, blood trace element markers and more are missing in this data.
-More detailed information could have helped make better predictions. <br>
->* **Balance:** The data is heavely imbalanced.
-Of the more than 5,000 datapoints, only about 300 are related to stroke patients.
-This, in addition to inadequcy of the data as mentioned above adds to the complexity predictions.  <br>
->* **Visualizations:** If I had more time, I would improve on the bar graphs to emphasize certain data by using specific colors.  <br>
->* **Functions:** I modularized most of the code in this notebook but not all due to limitation of time.  <br>
->* **Statistics:** Continue to improve my statistical knowledge to create better analyses.<br>
+>* **More Complete Data:** As mentioned earlier, there was missing data in every feature.
+Less missing data could have improved the performance of the models.<br>
 >* **Pandas:** Continue to learn to utilize more optimized Pandas techniques and algorithms.<br>
 >* **Seaborn and Matplotlib:** Continue to improve my knowledge of Seaborn and Matplotlib for creating visualizations. <br>
 >* **Python Code:** Continue to write better and more efficient Python code. <br>
 >* **Clean Code:** Continue to adhere to the principles of writing clean code. <br>
 >* **Readability and Efficiency:** Continue to improve my skills to find the delicate balance between readability and efficiency in coding.<br>
->* **Functions File:** For my next project, I will create a file with my functions, separate from the notebook file, to keep the notebook as a more reasonable length.<br>